-- 35.4.6 If the Event Disciplinary Investigating Officer decides that a charge of Misconduct should be made against the Participant, that case shall be considered by and adjudicated upon by the protest committee in accordance with the procedures in RRS 69 as modified by this Part of the Code.
+- 35.4.8 If the Event Disciplinary Investigating Officer decides that a charge of Misconduct should be made against the Participant, that case shall be considered by and adjudicated upon by the protest committee in accordance with the procedures in RRS 69 as modified by this Part of the Code.
 The protest committee may impose any sanctions relevant to the event as provided for in the RRS.
-Any right of appeal of that decision will be governed by the RRS. - 35.4.7 The protest committee shall report its decision, and provide all recordings of the hearing and all documents or other evidence available to it, to World Sailing if it: - (a) imposes a penalty greater than one non-excludable disqualification from a race; - (b) excludes the person from the event or venue; or - (c) in any other case if it considers it appropriate to do so (including under RRS 69.2(k). - When a report is received by World Sailing under Regulation 35.4.7, the Judicial Board shall appoint a new Disciplinary Investigating Officer (the World Sailing
+Any right of appeal of that decision will be governed by the RRS. - 35.4.9 The protest committee shall report its decision, and provide all recordings of the hearing and all documents or other evidence available to it, to World Sailing if it: - (a) imposes a penalty greater than one non-excludable disqualification from a race; - (b) excludes the person from the event or venue; or - (c) in any other case if it considers it appropriate to do so (including under RRS 69.2(k). - 35.4.10 When a report is received by World Sailing under Regulation 35.4.7, the Judicial Board shall refer it to the Investigations Panel for review.
+No member of the Panel who was the Event Disciplinary Investigating Officer (or a person authorized by the Event Disciplinary Investigating Officer in accordance with Regulation 35.4.4) or who was a race official at the event shall take part in its proceedings.
+The Investigations Panel shall have the power and responsibilities of a Disciplinary Investigating Officer under this Code, and if it charges a Participant, must appoint one of its members to conduct the proceedings on behalf of the Panel. - 35.4.11 Following the review, the Investigations Panel shall in its absolute discretion (against which there is no appeal): - (a) take no further action; or

-- Disciplinary Investigating Officer) to review it.
-The World Sailing Disciplinary Investigating Officer shall not be the Event Disciplinary Investigating Officer and shall not have been a race official at the event. - 35.4.9 Following the review, the World Sailing Disciplinary Investigating Officer shall in his absolute discretion (against which there is no appeal): - (a) take no further action; or - (b) issue a warning to any Participant in the report, and thereafter take no further action; or - (c) charge any Participant with any act(s) of Misconduct which, in the opinion of the World Sailing Disciplinary Investigating Officer, may warrant disciplinary action wider than the event jurisdiction of the protest committee. - 35.4.10 The decision of the World Sailing Disciplinary Investigating Officer made under Regulation 35.4.9 shall be communicated in writing to the Participant and to the Judicial Board at the first reasonable opportunity. - 35.4.11 Within 14 days of receipt of a charge of Misconduct, the Judicial Board shall appoint an Independent Panel to determine the charge. - 35.4.12 Rules of procedure published by the Judicial Board shall apply to the conduct, determination and hearing of the charge by the Independent Panel and to the time limits for any appeal. - 35.4.13 The sanctions that may be imposed by the Independent Panel following a proven charge of Misconduct are set out in Part F of this Code.
+- (b) issue a warning to any Participant in the report, and thereafter take no further action; or - (c) charge any Participant with any act(s) of Misconduct which, in the opinion of the Investigations Panel, may warrant disciplinary action wider than the event jurisdiction of the protest committee. - 35.4.12 The decision of the Investigations Panelmade under Regulation 35.4.11 shall be communicated in writing to the Participant and to the Judicial Board at the first reasonable opportunity.
+The Chief Executive Officer shall publish the decision of the Investigations Panel unless the Judicial Board decides there is good reason not to do so.
+If publishing a decision under Regulation 35.4.11(a), the decision shall be anonymised. - Within 14 days of receipt of a charge of Misconduct, the Judicial Board shall appoint an Independent Panel to determine the charge. - 35.4.14 Rules of Procedure published by the Judicial Board shall apply to the conduct, determination and hearing of the charge by the Independent Panel and to the time limits for any appeal. - 35.4.15 The sanctions that may be imposed by the Independent Panel following a proven charge of Misconduct are set out in Part F of this Code.
 When considering sanctions, the Independent Panel shall have regard to: - (a) any sanction guidelines published by the Judicial Board prior to the event; and - (b) any published decisions under RRS 69 and/or this Regulation which are consistent with relevant sanction guidelines (such decisions will be a guide but are in no sense binding precedents).